 Measure M-2 will be informed by the results of Measure R-1 and will be authorized and specified in the to-be-negotiated MOU/ILA with the COA.
-It will be conducted in a phased fashion, beginning with a feasibility study, to be initiated no later than Year 2 and completed no later than Year 5, and, if the study indicates it is feasible, continuing through a pilot study and full-scale implementation to be complete by Year 12.
-The level of effort will be higher in the earlier years of this 8-year period.
+This is a critical mitigation measure, and the District will strive to have it operational as soon after ITP issuance as possible.
+But by necessity, to avoid potential take that could be associated with this measure, the subsurface augmentation project-It will need to be conducted in a phased fashion, beginning with a feasibility study, to be initiated no later than Year 2 and completed no later than Year 5, and, if the study indicates it is feasible, continuing through a pilot study and full-scale implementation, to be complete no later than by Year 12.
+The level of effort will be higher in the earlier years of this 8-year implementation period.
 The District is currently planning to commit cash contributions, in-kind labor, and contracted support in an aggregate amount of up to \$147,000 to this measure over the ITP term.

-HCP Mitigation Measure M-3: The District commits to extending the time period to maintain and operate the Antioch Recharge Enhancement Facility for the term of the ITP, thereby improving recharge water quality and reducing nonpoint-source pollution at the outlets from runoff during that time.
+• HCP Mitigation Measure M-3: The District commits to extending the time period to maintain and operate the Antioch Recharge Enhancement Facility for the term of the ITP, thereby improving recharge water quality and reducing nonpoint-source pollution at the outlets from runoff during that time.
 This will include maintaining the existing equipment, replacing damaged equipment, and purchasing better quality equipment.